 Small Research Grants

 IES sponsors several graduate students for travel to Europe to conduct pre-dissertation research, as well as to finish writing dissertations on Europe-related themes through the Michelle Sicca, Manon Michels, and IES Graduate Research grants.
-The typical amount of funding is $3500.
+The typical amount of funding is up to $4,000.

 Two one-semester Luigi Einaudi Graduate Dissertation Fellowships or one full-year fellowship are available every year for field work in Europe.
 These fellowships provide a regular graduate school stipend, as well as health insurance and in-absentia fees.